Experienced Dental Malpractice Attorneys – Available 24/7. 800.359.5690

 According to statistics from the National Practitioner Data Bank (NPDB), over 150,000 medical malpractice payments were made between 2004-2014.1 Of this figure, 10% was due to malpractice within the field of dentistry.

+If you have suffered a catastrophic injury as the result of someone’s negligence, you may seek compensation for damages from those responsible.
+This kind of injury is often accompanied by a long-term or permanent disability.
+You or a family member may be unable to maintain employment as a result, creating an incredible financial strain.
+Hiring an experienced medical malpractice attorney is the first step in protecting your rights.
 A skilled dental malpractice attorney from The Carlson Law Firm can talk to you about your rights and options.
 Our legal team is fighting to improve the safety and quality of patient care in Texas, one case at a time.
 We protect the rights of patients and their families who have been affected by dental malpractice.
 We provide dedicated, aggressive representation to victims of medical malpractice, including dental malpractice, throughout central Texas.

 Texas Dental Malpractice Attorney Case Evaluation

 As skilled malpractice attorneys, we can evaluate your case and inform you of your rights and options.
 Dental malpractice can occur during routine checkups and during surgery.
 We regularly investigate claims arising from errors such as:

 Extracting a tooth may be a minor procedure compared to the kinds of surgery that other healthcare providers perform, but if an error occurs at any stage, the consequences could be devastating.
 Dentists are just as prone as other doctors to commit WSPEs, for example, and if they extract the wrong tooth, the patient will have to undergo another, even more invasive procedure to replace it with an implant.